gpuweb/cts/docs/fp_primer.md

 concepts hold.

-For each of the inherited operations we could implement a manually written out closed form solution like, but that would be quite error-prone and not be re-using code between builtins.
+For each of the inherited operations we could implement a manually written out closed form solution, but that would be quite error-prone and not be re-using code between builtins.

-Instead, the CTS takes advantage of the fact that for testing implementations version of `tan(x)`we are going to need tests for `sin(x)`, `cos(x)` and `x/y`, and builds the `tan(x)` operation by composing those via function calls.
+Instead, the CTS takes advantage of the fact in addition to testing implementations of `tan(x)` we are going to be testing implementations of `sin(x)`, `cos(x)` and `x/y`, so there should be functions to generate acceptance intervals for those operations.

+The `tan(x)` acceptance interval can be constructed by generating the acceptance intervals for `sin(x)`, `cos(x)` and `x/y` via function calls and composing the results.

 This algorithmically looks something like this: